liutong011025-cloud/INT6066Bingo/README_NEXT.txt

 This version hosts on Vercel and stores live classroom data in Supabase Postgres + Realtime.
 It no longer uses Firebase Realtime Database.

+Vercel project settings (this app is a static export, not the Next.js serverless runtime):
+  Framework Preset: Other
+  Turn OFF any override that sets Framework to Next.js Build Command: npm run build
+  Output Directory: public
+  Install Command: npm install

+If Framework stays on Next.js while Output Directory is public, Vercel looks for public/routes-manifest.json and the deploy fails.

 Required Vercel environment variables (public only):
   NEXT_PUBLIC_SUPABASE_URL
   NEXT_PUBLIC_SUPABASE_ANON_KEY